About This Property

 Waitlist Information

-Applications require Social Security cards, birthdates, income and asset information, and driver's license numbers for all members.
-Criminal acts must be reported.
-Required documents include birth certificates, social security cards, proof of income, proof of assets, income tax returns, proof of residency, Landlord Verification Form (if applicable), HUD-9886, Debts Owed Form, Employment Income Verification Form, Section 214 Form, Civil Rights Form, and Supplemental and Optional Contact Information for HUD-Assisted Housing Applicants Form.
+Applications require Social Security cards, birthdates, income and asset information, driver's license numbers, and disclosure of criminal acts.
+Required documents include birth certificates, Social Security cards, proof of income, proof of assets, income tax returns, proof of residency, and signed authorization forms.

 Waitlist data provided by section8waitlist.org